 While customer surveys can yield amazing insights into what your customers want and need, they can also be a liability if the underlying survey questionnaire is flawed.
 One of the most common causes of unreliable survey feedback is the biased survey question.

 Customer feedback is not easy to come by, which makes every survey response all the more significant.
 It’s important to make sure the input you collect from respondents is as unbiased as possible, and provides a clear lens into the customer experience.
 When you have bad survey questions in your questionnaire, you end up wasting a valuable opportunity to surface critical insights from customers and employees about how to improve your products and services.

 What are biased survey questions?

 A survey question is biased if it is phrased or formatted in a way that skews people towards a certain answer.
 Survey question bias also occurs if your questions are hard to understand, making it difficult for customers to answer honestly.

-Either way, poorly crafted survey questionnaires result in unreliable feedback and a missed opportunity to understand the customer experience.
+Either way, poorly crafted survey questionnaires are a problem as they result in unreliable feedback and a missed opportunity to understand the customer experience.

 Here are 7 common examples of biased survey questions, and how to fix them for your customer experience survey.

 Leading questions sway folks to answer a question one way or another, as opposed to leaving room for objectivity.
 If you watch legal dramas, you’re likely already familiar with leading questions.
 After watching his witness get harangued, the lawyer issues an objection for “leading the witness,” or putting words in the witness’s mouth.

 In a courtroom setting, leading questions are usually filled with detail and suggest what a witness has experienced, as opposed to letting the witness explain what happened.
 In the context of a customer survey, you want to let your customers give an accurate account of their experience, instead of dictating how they should view it.

 You can usually identify leading questions by looking for subjective adjectives, or context-laden words that frame the question in a positive or negative light.